Rav Dov Singer and the Renewal Beit Midrash

 Background and Overview

-In the sixteen years since its founding, the Renewal Beit Midrash under Rav Dov Zinger has significantly impacted the teaching and practice of prayer in Israel.
-The Renewal Beit Midrash trains and mentors over 40 prayer chaburot for adults currently running in Israel; the Renewal Beit Midrash’s tefilla training program currently works with over 140 Israeli schools; hundreds of people attend Rav Zinger’s rosh chodesh tefilla and full moon events.
-Rav Zinger’s dialogic approach to tefilla has significantly impacted Israel’s dati leumi community and transformed how people in Israel think about and practice prayer.
+In the 20 years since its founding, the Renewal Beit Midrash under Rav Dov Singer has significantly impacted the teaching and practice of prayer in Israel.
+The Renewal Beit Midrash trains and mentors at over 100 prayer chaburot for adults currently running in Israel; the Renewal Beit Midrash’s tefilla training program has worked with over 140 Israeli schools; hundreds of people attend Rav Singer’s rosh chodesh tefilla and full moon events.
+Rav Singer’s dialogic approach to tefilla has significantly impacted Israel’s dati leumi community and transformed how people in Israel think about and practice prayer.
 The Renewal Beit Midrash brings people into prayer through conversation, interactive dialogue, and meditation.
 They have demonstrated the ability to engage Jews of all backgrounds, creating conversation and growth across the spectrum of Jewish observance.
 In an age where prayer is increasingly divisive, this project has created a way for prayer to be engaging and inclusive.

 We seek to bring this successful initiative to North America.
-We will first pilot the project on college campuses, incubating an approach that can be brought to synagogue communities throughout North America.
-The project will be implemented in three stages.
+We thought to first pilot the project on college campuses, incubating an approach that can be brought to synagogue communities throughout North America.
+The project can be implemented in three stages.
 Each subsequent stage will only commence after a viability assessment based on the previous stage.

 Stage 1: 3-day Workshop in Israel